May 6 - Heartfelt History™

 Pick a Day 🔺

 During Andrew Johnson’s impeachment trial on May 6, 1868, Representative John Bingham delivered a powerful speech accusing Johnson of violating the Tenure of Office Act and undermining constitutional authority.
 His fiery rhetoric led spectators to erupt in applause, forcing the sergeant at arms to clear the galleries.
-The trial was one of the most politically charged moments in U.S. history, but despite the intensity, Johnson was ultimately acquitted by one vote later that month.
+As the primary author of the 14th Amendment, Bingham’s prosecution was deeply personal; he was fighting to protect the civil rights he had codified into the Constitution from a President he believed was intent on dismantling them.
+Despite the intensity, Johnson was ultimately acquitted by one vote later that month.

 Image via Wikimedia Commons, public domain